Mahjong solitaire: Computer game history

+Mahjong solitaire was adapted into several puzzle video games such as Mahjong Trails, listed as one of the top-grossing games on Facebook.

+Mahjong Solitaire was added to Clubhouse Games: 51 Worldwide Classics for Nintendo Switch.
+It includes a two-player version.

 Variations

-Mahjong solitaire can be played using genuine tiles and a special wooden frame for set-up.
-Usually though, it is played in an electronic form as a computer game.
-This removes the tedium of set-up and the temptation to cheat.
+Mahjong solitaire is usually played in an electronic form as a computer game.
 Some electronic Mahjong solitaire games offer extra options, such as: